lkobierski/qa-engineering/01-test-documentation/bug-reports/inventory/002-inv-bug-report.md

 # Actual Result

-Selected sorting option resets to default value and products are no longer sorted according to the previous selection.
+Selected sorting option resets to default and products are no longer sorted according to the previous selection.

 ---